DanSimon/splinter/readme.md

     system.join();
 }
 ```
-This one takes about a second to run (on one thread, don't try it yet on more than 2 ....)

 ## Notes

 This whole thing is pretty experimental.
 It certainly warrents to ask whether
 the Actor model even makes sense to implement in Rust, as some of the benefits
 of actors (safely sharing data, writing fault-tolerant code) are handled much
 better by Rust than other languages.

+Sending a message to an actor from any thread besides the main thread or
+threads created by the ActorSystem won't work right now.
+This is because
+thread-local storage is used to hold the channel sender for the actor (this is
+done because cloning Senders is very slow)

 The name Splinter is inspired by Matthew Mather's [The Atopia
 Chronicles](http://amzn.com/B00DUK1RKY), where people can create splinters of